frandieguez/nodejs-youtube-uploader/README.md

 ## Commands

-The `onm-youtube-uploader` tool supports the following commands.
+The `nodejs-youtube-uploader` tool supports the following commands.

 ### Upload